Combat the daily grind in the office by combining your interest in the armed forces with teaching, management and human resources

 The Army will consider overseas applications.
 For further details, please refer to Army Careers.

-The Royal Navy and the RAF will consider applications form graduates with British, Irish, Commonwealth and British/dual citizenship.
+The Royal Navy and the RAF will consider applications from graduates with British, Irish, Commonwealth and British/dual citizenship.
 To apply to the RAF, graduates must have lived in the UK for at least three years before they apply to join.

 The Army and the RAF follow a similar process.